NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/C/Cane of the Maelstrom.md

 * * *

-**Effect** The Cane of the Maelstrom casts a 5th-rank [[Spells/Mirage|Mirage]] spell and infuses the illusion with quasi-real substance drawn from the primal chaos of the Maelstrom.
+**Effect** The Cane of the Maelstrom casts a 5th-rank [[Mirage|Mirage]] spell and infuses the illusion with quasi-real substance drawn from the primal chaos of the Maelstrom.
 Creatures that don't disbelieve the illusion treat structures and terrain created through the spell as though they were real, ascending illusory stairs, becoming trapped by illusory quicksand, and so on.
 If no creature disbelieves the illusion during its duration, the changes become wholly real and permanent when its duration expires.

 * * *